Monitoring Logs and Status

 tezbake node log accuser -f

-process shows blocks being synchronized in real time by your node.
+Monitoring just the node process shows blocks being synchronized in real time by your node.

-process shows all attempts to endorse and bake blocks.
-The baker process works along with the node process to inject blocks and endorsements into the Tezos network.
+Monitoring just the baker process shows all attempts to attest and bake blocks.
+The baker process works along with the node process to inject blocks and attestations into the Tezos network.

-process shows the attempts of your node to call our double baking events on the Tezos network.
+Monitoring just the accuser process shows the attempts of your node to call our double baking events on the Tezos network.
 Normally you should not see anything in this log.

 Monitor TezBake baker logs for the next protocol